© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Martello tower (M) is a scheduled monument protected by Historic England under reference 1005994.
 View the official record →

-Martello Tower M is a circular defensive tower located in Suffolk, England, constructed during the Napoleonic Wars in the early nineteenth century as part of the coastal defence system.
+Martello tower M is a coastal defence structure located in Suffolk, England, forming part of the extensive chain of Martello towers constructed along the English coast during the Napoleonic Wars.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005994.

 Martello tower (M) is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005994.